commercetools/k8s-charts/test/travis/README.md

 # TravisCI Testing

-This directory contains scripts tailored to run on TavisCI.
+This directory contains scripts tailored to run on TravisCI.